kushalkatari/first-repo/README.md

 # first-repo
-To learn about creating repository
+just a basic repository to play around with